Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins

-In this paper, we predict and present measurements of the phase separation process into dense and dilute regions of a three-component system, consisting of the solvent and two proteins, one of which is divalent and another with valence greater than two.
-In the rest of the paper, the term multimer refers to proteins with fixed valency that is greater than two.
-The multimers interact among themselves via the second protein, which links two multimers, as schematically shown in Fig. \ref{latticemodel_schematic} for a tetrameric multimer, a dimer and the solvent molecules.
-Experimentally, we genetically encode such a pair of proteins and monitor their expression and phase separation in cells, as described in Ref. \cite{metapaper}.
-Briefly, the interaction geometry, or valency, and interaction strength are fixed by design of the proteins.
-The dimer and tetramer are coexpressed in the cytoplasm of yeast cells and undergo phase separation at high enough concentrations into coexisting dilute and dense phases.
-Protein concentration in the dilute phase is quantified by fluorescence microscopy and can be compared with our theory.
-Theoretically, we predict the phase diagram topology and symmetry for the association of such multimers via dimers.
-We find that the phase boundaries enclosing the coexisting regions form a closed loop and depend in a crucial manner on the valence and relative interaction strengths between the dimers and multimers (Fig. \ref{phasedia_valence4}).
-We therefore focus on the phase diagrams as a function of the dimer and multimer concentrations at various interaction strengths (Fig. \ref{expt_comp}).
-The multivalency is responsible for the fact that the symmetry of these coexistence curves depends on the multimer-dimer ratio (Fig. \ref{mindist_theory_expt}) which is different from closed-loop phase diagrams in the temperature-solute concentration plane for hydrogen-bonding systems \cite{wheeler1980,walker1980}.
-Our theory predicts that the minima (minimum distance from the origin) of the phase diagrams vary exponentially with interaction strength, which is in good agreement with experimental data (Fig. \ref{mindist_theory_expt}).
-We also elucidate how multivalency promotes phase separation (Fig. \ref{hextet_diffmu}).
+Our focus here is the phase separation into concentrated and dilute regions in a three-component system of a solvent and two proteins: one of which is divalent (dimer) and another with a valence larger than two (multimer).
+The multimers interact among themselves via the dimer, which links two multimers as schematically shown in Fig. \ref{latticemodel_schematic}.
+The geometric design of the proteins prevents intra-molecular binding, i.e., where two sites of a dimer bind on the same multimer.
+Experimentally, we genetically encode such a pair of proteins and monitor their expression and phase separation in yeast cells, as described in Ref. \cite{metapaper}.
+Briefly, the dimer and multimer each consist of three structured domains fused by flexible linkers: the first domain is a fluorescent reporter, the second confers multivalence by homo-oligomerization, and the third mediates the affinity or interaction strength ($IS$) between the dimer and the multimer.
+Uniquely, both $IS$ and the multimer valency can be modulated by the experimental, molecule design.
+The dimer and tetramer are coexpressed in the cytoplasm of yeast cells and undergo phase separation at high enough concentrations.
+Protein concentration in the dilute phase is quantified by fluorescence microscopy and is compared with our theory.
+Theoretically, we predict the phase diagram topology and symmetry (the axis of maximum phase separation) for the association of such multimers linked (or not) by dimers.
+We find that the phase boundaries enclosing the coexisting regions form closed loops and crucially depend on the valence and relative affinity, $IS$, between the dimers and multimers (Fig. \ref{phasedia_valence4}).
+We, therefore, focus on the phase diagrams as a function of the dimer and multimer concentrations at various interaction strengths (Fig. \ref{phasedia_valence4}).
+For these coexistence curves, the valence determines the symmetry that depends on the multimer-dimer ratio (Fig. \ref{mindist_theory_expt}b); this is different from closed-loop phase diagrams in the temperature-solute concentration plane for hydrogen-bonding systems \cite{wheeler1980,walker1980}.
+In addition, our theory predicts that the minima (minimum distance from the origin), $\Delta$, of the phase diagrams, vary exponentially with interaction strength, which is in agreement with experimental data (Fig. \ref{phasedia_valence4}c-f).
+We then elucidate the role of multivalency in phase separation and how valency affects the rate of decrease of the distance to the origin $\Delta$ with $IS$ (Fig. \ref{mindist_theory_expt}c).
+Finally, we show within the theory and the experiment that phase separation becomes more effective (i.e., phase boundaries cover a larger region of the concentration space) at higher valence for a fixed interaction strength (Fig. \ref{mindist_theory_expt}d-f).